-This paper (based on an MS Thesis by Robert Utama in the Electrical and Computer Engineering department at Rutgers University) describes 6 limited-domain Text-to-Speech (TTS) systems that are constrained to the digit string and natural number domains (cardinal numbers only).
-Each of the 6 unit selection-based concatenative TTS systems were implemented in MATLAB.
-We evaluate and discuss various factors that influenced the naturalness or overall quality of the synthesized voice.
-Some of the factors studied were the length and type of the synthesis unit and the extent of co-articulation represented in the recorded speech database.
-We show that it is possible to create a high quality limited domain TTS system either with maximal or with carefully controlled minimal effects of co-articulation.
-Index Terms: speech synthesis, TTS, limited domain TTS.
+This paper (this work constitute Robert Utama's master thesis in the Electrical and Computer Engineering program in Rutgers University) describes the creation of 6 limited-domain Text-to-Speech (TTS) systems that are constrained to digit string and natural number domains (cardinal numbers only).
+Unit selection-based concatenative TTS systems were implemented in MATLAB to fulfill this goal.
+We evaluate and discuss various factors that can influence the naturalness or overall quality of the synthesized voice.
+Some of the factors studied are the length and type of the synthesis unit and the extent of co-articulation represented in the recorded speech database.
+In the end, we show that it is possible to create a high quality limited domain TTS system either with maximal or with carefully controlled minimal effects of co-articulation.